determined-ai/determined/docs/release-notes/custom-logo.rst

 **New Features**

--  Add a set of configuration options to master config to allow providing a custom logo to be shown in the WebUI.
+- Add configuration options to the master config for specifying a custom logo to be displayed in the WebUI.